act-rules/act-rules.github.io/_rules/SC4-1-2-role-attribute-has-valid-value.md

 ## Assumptions

-- The role is being used to comply to WCAG.
+- The ARIA `role` is being used to comply to WCAG.

 ## Accessibility Support